 The unidentified unscored section will not count towards your score.
 It may also appear in any order after the Analytical Writing Section.
 Additionally, these questions are being tried out for future tests and to ensure the scores on new editions of the test are comparable to scores from earlier editions.
 An identified research section may be included in place of the unscored section.
 It will always appear at the end of test.
 These questions are used for ETS research purposes.

 The first section will always be Analytical Writing.
-Verbal Reasoning, Quantitative Reasoning, unidentified/unscored sections may appear in any order after that.
+Followed by Verbal Reasoning, Quantitative Reasoning, unidentified/unscored sections in any order.

 Therefore, treat each section as if it counts toward your score.